 It’s extremely difficult to get new people to try your business.
 If you open a business, your target market will often have a care factor of zero, a lot of inertia, and a lot of other choices.

 What can you do?

 One simple thing you can do is to take any money you would spend on advertising and instead use it to give away your product or service.

 Say, for example, you’re a café.
 You could spend a hundred bucks printing up a voucher offering people a free cup of coffee or a free sandwich or soup.
 That way, you get word of mouth and some new repeat business.

-The rationale is that it’s 5 times easier to get someone who is familiar with your business to come back than to get new business.
+The rationale is that it’s five times easier to get someone who is familiar with your business to come back than to get new business.

-By creating a newsletter or an emailed newsletter people will remember you.
+By creating a newsletter or an emailed newsletter, people will remember you.
 You can also educate your market about the industry and what makes you different or better.
 Creating content that is educational can also show that you’re an authority in your field.

 The topics of your newsletter don’t have to be limited to your industry, they should simply be interesting to the target customer and what’s in it for them.

-And for example, I got a good one recently from a legal firm – who said that the sound Ping has now been trademarked by McCain Frozen Foods, so whatever you do, don’t do the Ping.
+I received and email from a legal firm recently.
+They said the sound ‘Ping’ has now been trademarked by McCain Frozen Foods so whatever you do, don’t use a ‘ping’.

-And I don’t really need to know that but I think it’s interesting and if I need a marketing law firm I’ll use JM because they have a presence in my mind.
+I don’t really need to know that but I think it’s interesting.
+And if I need a marketing law firm, I’ll use JM because they have a presence in my mind.